Community-Engaged Research Services

 The Center for Community Health & Prevention facilitates access to a range of consultation services related to community-engaged research.
 Services are offered to ensure that investigators have support for both project development and to conduct studies in the community.
 For assistance in obtaining research consultations in all areas of research, contact our Director of Community Health Partnerships, Indrani Singh, or see the links below.

 The Clinical & Translational Science Institute has a one-stop dashboard for UR researchers to request assistance with a variety of research-based questions, including resources, costs, and collaborators.
-For more information on the CTSI or to visit their Resources page, please visit the CTSI website.
+For more information on the UR CTSI or to visit their Resources page, please visit the UR CTSI website.

 Online Education: Community Engaged Research CME/CNE Credit

 Opportunities for online education and CME/CNE credit for community-engaged research to give participants a perspective on the rationale for using a community-engaged research approach to plan, implement, evaluate, and disseminate health promotion and disease prevention interventions to reduce health disparities.